adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 - Asynchronous communication (non-blocking, delayed response).
 Sender makes the request but does not wait for a repsonse.
 The sender can work on other tasks while the receiver processes the request at its own pace, ultimately responding when ready.
 This non-blocking approach leads to better resource utilization and improved system performance, as machines are not left idle while waiting for responses.
 Nonetheless, it introduces more complexities in managing and coordinating tasks.
 Very popular solution is an event-driven programming to manage execution flow and coordinate tasks effectively - which can make the code more challenging.

-## 7. Problems arising from relying on the internet
-- Network partitions, failures and congestion
-- Security concerns (authentication, authorization, encryption)

 ## 8. Distributed systems concepts and challenges
 - Consistency models (eventual consistency, strong consistency)